CTC vs In-Hand Salary Guide India 2026-27

 - Standard deduction of ₹75,000

-- Income up to ₹12 lakh → effectively zero tax (after rebate)
+- Income up to ₹12 lakh → effectively zero tax (after Section 87A rebate)

 Old Regime (optional):

-- Better if your total deductions exceed ₹3–4 lakh
+- Worth it if your total deductions exceed ₹3–4 lakh

-For most salaried employees earning under ₹15 lakh with minimal deductions, the new regime is simpler and saves more tax.
-Use our Tax Regime Comparison Calculator to see which regime works for your exact salary.
+For most salaried employees earning under ₹15 lakh with limited investments, the new regime saves more tax and requires far less paperwork.
+Use our Tax Regime Comparison Calculator to check this against your exact numbers.

-Why a Higher CTC Does Not Always Mean Higher Take-Home
+Why a Higher CTC Doesn’t Always Mean Higher Take-Home

-- Basic salary percentage — A higher basic means more EPF deduction, lowering your take-home
+- Basic salary percentage — A higher basic means more EPF deduction each month

-- HRA structure — Metro vs non-metro, and whether you’re actually paying rent
+- HRA structure — Metro city (50% of basic) vs non-metro (40%), and whether you’re actually paying rent

-- Employer PF contribution — Some companies include employer PF in CTC, others don’t
+- Employer PF inclusion — Some companies include the employer PF contribution in the CTC number; others don’t

-Use our Compare Job Offers tool to see the real difference between multiple offers side by side.
+Use our Compare Job Offers tool to put two offers side by side and see the actual difference.

 Quick Take-Home Estimates by CTC